Connecting with unreachable audiences

 Users who opt in to receive Brave Ads are the same people who are unreachable via traditional ad channels.
 They’re privacy seekers who use the Brave browser to block ads.
 They’re cord-cutters—80% don’t pay for cable or satellite TV.
 And they’re disconnectors—only 20% use Snapchat, TikTok, or Pinterest.

 Instead of collecting data without user consent, Brave lets users choose if they want to receive ads, and rewards them for their participation.
 It’s honest, opt-in advertising without the trackers, cookies, and other creepy stuff that follows you across the Web.
-Brave’s ad units vary from full-page sponsored images in new tabs in the browser, native ads in the Brave News feed, and push notifications.
+Brave’s ad units vary from full-page images that appear on new tabs in the browser, native ads in the Brave News feed, push notifications, and keyword-based search ads in Brave’s independent search engine, Brave Search.

 Brave Ads are downloaded directly to the browser, and matched locally and anonymously with users who opt in to view them.
 No personal data makes it back to Brave’s servers (or even leaves the user’s device).
 From there, Brave is able to assess how much rewards to send to each user, but not which ads they’ve seen.
 The reporting that Brave Ads generate for advertisers is aggregate, and collected via privacy-respecting surveys that measure brand lift.
 Brands that advertise with Brave enjoy boosted perception among unreachable audiences for making the effort to advertise in a privacy-respecting way.
 It’s a win-win ad model geared for the privacy-first future.